bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/new-user-dialog-wizard.rst

 Namespace
    Enter a namespace for your User Dialog.
 Use namespaces to group your User Dialogs.
 The grouping hierarchy is separated by the dot character.
-This is a similar concept as *packages* in the Java programming language.
+This is a similar concept to *packages* in the Java programming language.

 Name
    Enter the name of the User Dialog that you want to create.

 Dialog Type
-   Select the type of the User Dialog that you want to create.
+   Select the type of User Dialog that you want to create.

    .. tip::

-      Since *HTML Dialog* as well as *Offline Dialog* both base on JSF technology, it's possible to switch between those two dialog types after creation.
+      Since *HTML Dialog* as well as *Offline Dialog* are based on JSF technology, it's possible to switch between those two dialog types after creation.

 View Type
-   A view type defines how the User Dialog will be.
-It depends on the dialog type.
-You can choose if a User Dialog should be created with the *css grid*, so it acts responsive to the display width or not.
-If you want a reusable HTML component, select a *Component* type.
+   A view type defines how the User Dialog will be constructed.
+This depends on the dialog type.
+You can choose if a User Dialog should be created with a *css grid*, so it acts responsively to the display width or not.
+If you want to create a reusable HTML component, select type *Component*.

 Layout
-   The layout can only be changed if you choose *HTML Dialog* and not *Component* as view type.
+   The layout can only be changed if you choose *HTML Dialog* but not *Component* as the view type.
 All your templates which are located in your webContent/layouts folder are listed here.

 Page 2: Dialog Data